 In this story of India, if you notice, it was written by Annie Banerji and an Islamabad based journalist Zofeen Ibrahim.
 You will understand why we find these extremely hateful stories.

 World’s Dangerous Megacities

-In a recent example, Thomson Reuters just did that.
-They set out to rank top 19 most dangerous megacities of the world and selected 20 ‘experts’ in women’s issues from each city to opine.
+Earlier Thomson Reuters also conducted a survey to find out world’s most dangerous megacities.
+They ranked top 19 most dangerous megacities of the world and selected 20 ‘experts’ in women’s issues from each city to opine.

 This survey conducted on four different parameters of public life, i.e. i) Sexual Violence, ii) Access to Healthcare, iii).
 Cultural Practices and iv).
 Economic Opportunities and asked one question in each area that needed to rank their city based on their perception.

 On the sampling of respondents, the Thomson Reuters site states –

 “Our list of experts was compiled from a database of women rights’ experts built by the Thomson Reuters Foundation team that runs the annual Trust Conference and from key groups in each city in the survey.
 The list also reflected Google searches of the most prominent women’s issues experts in each city.”

 So, only prominent feminists were asked questions (and not general sociologists or public or normal women) to create a perception of women’s safety.
 It was like asking activists like Medha Patkar to talk about “how Indian dams are safe for the environment (damn it)”.
 Will people like her who was under ED scanner for getting money from abroad to agitate Indians against all development projects, ever say that dams are also needed?

 But intellectuals in Thomson Reuters have ranked world’s cities based on such biased poll and also claimed that they involved ‘StarMine’ a Thomson Reuters company that ‘specializes’ in models in analytics.
 The analytics industry should now die a thousand times for obvious reasons.